odpi/egeria-docs/site/docs/practices/common-data-definitions/semantic-to-implementation.md

     !!! education "Further information"
         * [Reference Data Management](/features/reference-data-management/overview) describes different uses of valid value sets.

-??? info "Schema Assignments"
+??? info "Schema assignments"

-    Figure 10 show three types of assignments between the metadata associated with a digital resource ([technical metadata](/patterns/metadata-manager/overview/#technical-metadata)) and the common definitions:
+    Figure 10 show three types of assignments between the metadata associated with a digital resource ([technical metadata](/patterns/metadata-manager/overview/#technical-metadata)) and the subject area materials:

     * [SemanticAssignment](/types/3/0370-Semantic-Assignment) - Semantic assignments indicate that the data stored in the associated data field has the meaning described in the glossary term.
     * [ValidValuesAssignment](/types/5/0545-Reference-Data) - Valid value sets define a list of valid values.
 They can be used to the values that are allowed to be stored in a particular data field if it can be described as a discrete set.